 Organic Methods of Controlling Tuta Absoluta

-Organic control of the tomato leaf miner involves use of organic chemicals and non chemical elements.
+Organic control of the tomato leaf miner involves the use of organic chemicals and non-chemical elements.
 These include:-

 - Use of Neem oil to spray plants.